 Due to the reduction in air density by gaining altitude, lower air pressure or higher ambient temperatures an aircraft engine loses some of its rated power.
-At about 10000 ft the air pressure has dropped some 25%.
+At about 10000 ft the air pressure has dropped some 25% compared to sea level.

 But carrying oxygen bottles for the engine is not very practical considering the amount of air it needs per minute.
 We therefore need a different solution.

-Air needed for combustion is fed through the intake filter (which cleans the air from any damaging particles like vulcanic ash or dust), to the carburettor (not on a diesel) into inlet manifold and on to the combustion chamber and leaves via the exhaust manifold.
+Air needed for combustion is fed through the intake filter (which cleans the air from any damaging particles like vulcanic ash or other dust), to the carburetor (not so on a diesel) into inlet manifold and in to the combustion chamber, after which it leaves via the exhaust manifold.
 In this process and due to the design on the air inlet (mainly drag), pressure is lost and the engine can not get its full volumetric efficiency.

-So we need to compensate for the loss of air density by compressing the intake air before it enters the combustion chamber and this will make up for the loss of air pressure.
-By doing this we can reach a couple of objectives: regain power lost due to climbing by keeping sea level pressure preset in the air intake upto a certain altitude or increase sea level power by increasing the inlet pressure to higher than sea level pressure.
+So we need to compensate for the loss of air density by compressing the intake air before it enters the combustion chamber and this process will make up for the loss of air pressure.
+By doing this we can reach a couple of objectives: regain lost power due to climbing by keeping sea level pressure to a preset value in the air intake up to a certain altitude or increase sea level power by increasing the inlet pressure to higher than sea level pressure.

 The maximum amount of supercharging is limited by engine design and by the inevitable rise in temperature due to compression of air which could cause detonation.
 Intercoolers, lowering the compression of the engine, higher octane fuel all help reducing the risk of detonation.
 On the pilot side: avoiding too high MAP with a too low RPM (for example: 35" MAP and 1800 RPM) will help too.